kristianlm/acorn/README.md

 Give your chicken some physics!
 This API currently follows the [original C-API](http://chipmunk-physics.net/documentation.php) closely, which thus is probably your best source for information.
-It is in Alpha stage because:

-* It's just a wrapper around C functions (Scheme should allow for a much easier API)
-* Its [chicken-bind] dependency needs some love and care
+Chickmunk should provide bindings to all C functions and thus all parts of Chipmunk (bodies, shapes, constraints) should be accessible.

+It also adds:
+* properties: shape-properties, shape-properties-set!, body-properties etc
+* nodes: space->nodes and nodes->space

-Take a look at the examples for a quick introduction.
+Have a look at the examples for a quick introduction.

 ## Requirements